Olan Rogers: Godspeed and future plans

 In June 2022, Rogers uploaded a trailer for his next project, an animation titled Godspeed, turning to Kickstarter to help fund it.
 The campaign was funded in just two hours, hitting 580% of its original goal.
-The official Godspeed website later clarified that after various fees and cuts, the KS money could not fund a full-length film, so it would be a single episode instead.
+The official Godspeed website later clarified that after various fees and cuts, the Kickstarter money could not fund a full-length film, so it would be a single episode instead.
 Production on Godspeed began on January 9, 2023.

 The final product featured voice actors such as Troy Baker, Claudia Black, Coty Galloway, and Rogers himself, described positively as having "some potential" and showing "another example of the appetite for independent adult animation."
-It premiered on YouTube on December 15.
+It premiered on YouTube on December 15 2023.
 Additionally, the Final Space graphic novel, which concludes his previous series, was also confirmed to release in 2024.

 Following a rising trend of YouTube's older content creators stepping back from the platform in 2024, Rogers himself announced in February that he would be moving on to other passions outside his usual content range.
 Rogers' new ventures include a stand-up special in collaboration with Patreon, and a ghost-hunting series called Haunt Hounds with his longtime friend and BalloonShop co-creator Thomas Gore, as well as Brett Driver and Seth Tyler Jackson.

 As of November 2024, Rogers is working as a writer for Glitch Productions, which he did an interview with the company earlier that month for their GlitchX annual event.
 It was later announced, on October 10, 2025, that he would be a development executive on a series being co-produced by Glitch, in collaboration with Iron Circus, which will adapt the Lackadaisy film into a full series with six episodes, each of which is 22 minutes long.

+In August 2026 it was announced that Rogers' indie animation studio, Lightfold, would be partnering with Flying Bark Productions, an animation studio, along with Forrester Kane, as a producer and Sarah Harper as showrunner, on an original horror comedy named Doomsweepers.